TIBCOSoftware/snappydata/docs/programming_guide.md

 ```

 ### SchemaDStream
 SchemaDStream is SQL based DStream with support for schema/Product.
 It offers the ability to manipulate SQL queries on DStreams.
-It is similar to SchemaRDD, which offers the similar functions.
+It is similar to SchemaRDD, which offers similar functions.
 Internally, RDD of each batch duration is treated as a small table and CQs are evaluated on those small tables.
-Similar to foreachRDD in DStream, SchemaDStream provide foreachDataFrame API.SchemaDStream can be registered as a table.
+Similar to foreachRDD in DStream, SchemaDStream provide foreachDataFrame API.
+SchemaDStream can be registered as a table.
 Some of these ideas (especially naming our abstractions) were borrowed from [Intel's Streaming SQL project](https://github.com/Intel-bigdata/spark-streamingsql).

-### Registering Continuous queries
+### Registering Continuous Queries
 ```scala
 //You can join two stream tables and produce a result stream. val resultStream = snsc.registerCQ("SELECT s1.id, s1.text FROM stream1 window (duration